Deminder/ShutdownTimer/README.md

 # Shutdown Timer

-Shutdown/suspend your device after a specific time.
+Shutdown/reboot/suspend your device after a specific time.
 This extension adds a submenu to the status area.

 ![Screenshot](screenshot.png)

-There is a settings menu where you can change the following:
-* Maximum timer value
-* Default slider position
-* Show settings button in widget
-* Root mode: Uses "pkexec shutdown" command instead of default GNOME shutdown dialog.
-If monitor turns off while shutdown timer is running, then default timer in rootless mode gets interrupted.
-  With root mode activated this can not happen, but you have to enter the root password.
-* **!!!
-NEW !!!** Suspend mode: Suspend device instead of shutdown
+## Features
+- Poweroff, Reboot, Suspend (options can reordered and disabled)
+- Show scheduled shutdown info as *(sys)* (fetched from `/run/systemd/shutdown/scheduled`)

+- Root mode (this *may* trigger a password prompt with `pkexec`)
+  - Protection against gnome-shell failing by scheduling `shutdown ${REQUESTED_MINUTES + 1}`
+  - Only requires root password once (keep `pkexec` process open as long as extension is enabled)

+- Check command
+  - Runs a shell command and will only continue shutdown if command succeeds
+  - Check command can be canceled

 ## Official Installation